openshift/enhancements/enhancements/insights/rapid-recommendations.md

 This will be tested as part of the existing Insights Operator integration tests.
 Following scenarios will need to be tested:

+- successful scenarios:
+  - config is valid and it is used for the data gathering - the operator gathers required data and provides info about successful gathering in the Insights archive metadata
-- successful scenario - the operator gathers required data and provides info about successful gathering in the Insights archive metadata
+  - config is updated (compared to the last known version) - the operator gathers newly required data and provides info about successful gathering in the Insights archive metadata
 - unsuccessful/failure scenarios:
   - the operator cannot parse the remote configuration - expect appropriate information in the Insights archive metadata